rrthomas/ruth/README.md

 [XQuery specification][XQuery] and [fontoxpath documentation][fontoxpath]
 for more details.

-Ruth provides some built-in global variables:

-- `$ruth_path`: the relative path from the input path to the file currently being expanded.
-- `$ruth_element`: the element in Ruth’s working XML document corresponding to the file currently being expanded.

 Ruth provides the following built-in custom functions:

 - `ruth:eval($query as xs:string) as node()*`: evaluates the XQuery